OlivierLD/raspberry-coffee/http-tiny-server/src/main/python/README.md

 Well, the idea here is to run it in the `http_server_skeleton.py`, feed a cache with the data read from the board, and access those cached data from an HTTP client - possibly written in Java.

-The integration between the board anf the server is to be done in the `do_stuff` method, provided here as a dummy placeholder:
+The integration between the board and the server is to be done in the `do_stuff` method, provided here as a dummy placeholder:
 ```python
 def do_stuff():